 museums in berlin

 Alte Nationalgalerie

-The Alte Nationalgalerie is a perfect place for lovers of architecture and art.
-Here you can experience the best of Prussian classism, an extensive collection of 19th-century European paintings and sculptures.
+The Alte Nationalgalerie is a perfect place for architecture and art lovers.
+This neoclassical stunner houses a collection of masterpieces from the 19th century, including works by Caspar David Friedrich, Karl Friedrich Schinkel, and Adolph Menzel.
+Here, you can experience the best of Prussian classism, an extensive collection of 19th-century European paintings and sculptures.
 It is a perfect place for architecture lovers, especially fans of impressionist paintings.
-Notable works include masterpieces by Caspar David Friedrich, Rodin, Monet, Renoir and Manet.
+Notable works include Rodin, Monet, Renoir and Manet masterpieces.

 The Holocaust Memorial – Memorial to the Murdered Jews of Europe

-The memorial is a poignant tribute to the millions of Jews who were victims of the Holocaust.
+The memorial is a poignant tribute to the millions of Jews who were victims of the Holocaust during the Second World War.
 It is a must-stop when visiting Berlin.
-It was designed by architect Peter Eisenman and consists of 2,711 concrete slabs.
-Set up as a simple yet beautiful labyrinth.
-Don’t miss the underground information center.
-Here you can learn more about the victims and the events leading up to this dark chapter in history.
+Designed by architect Peter Eisenman, it consists of 2,711 concrete slabs.
+Set up as a simple yet beautiful labyrinth, the memorial is like an open-air gallery.
+Don’t miss the underground information center, where you can learn more about the victims and the events leading up to this dark chapter in history.

+museums in berlin